What does a Private Teacher do?

 How to become a Private Teacher?

 Becoming a private teacher can be a rewarding career choice.
-It offers flexibility and the chance to make a direct impact on students' lives.
+It allows for flexibility and the opportunity to work one-on-one with students.
 Follow these steps to start your journey as a private teacher.

 How long does it take to become a Private Teacher?